Raimeeab/arthouse-project/README.md

 ## User Story

-#### Main Feature
+### Main Feature
 As a user,
 WHEN I search an artists name,
-THEN I am presented with artist's work along with a small bio *GIVEN I have searched a specific artist,
+THEN I am presented with artist's work along with a small bio.
-THEN I am presented with an option to see similar works by other artists  (IS THIS STILL POSSIBLE?)*
+WHEN I click on a favourites button,
+THEN the selected artwork is saved in local storage.
+WHEN I refresh the page
+THEN all the saved artworks presist.

-#### Era Timeline Feature
+### Era Timeline Feature
 As a user, who is interested in art history,
 WHEN I press on the eras page,
 THEN I am presented with an art history timeline.
 GIVEN I click on a certain era,
 THEN I am presented with a description of characteristics, along with leading contributors and influential art works

-#### Favourites Feature
-As a user,
-GIVEN I've searched an artists name,
-THEN I am presented with a body of work, along with a favourites button WHEN I click on a favourites button,
-THEN the selected artwork is saved in local storage WHEN I refresh the page
-THEN all the saved artworks presist

 ## Technologies used